Workshop Recordings and Feedback

 With a vacuum of leadership at the state level in the area of climate change, OPPD is now being relied upon as a trusted leader as our city navigates the effects of climate change and prepares for the future.
 Please consider moving your net zero target to 2035.
 It’s the right decision for today for a better tomorrow.

-ifinnegan3 over 2 years ago
+ifinnegan3 about 3 years ago

 Page last updated: 04 Feb 2022, 04:26 PM